IBM/dbb/Utilities/BuildReportPruner/README.md

 -g,--group <group name>
 : will limit save to the specified group -c,--cleanBuildsToKeep <number of clean builds to keep>
-:will save the most recent specified number of clean builds -e,--errorBuildsToKeep <number of error builds to keep>
+: will save the most recent specified number of clean builds -e,--errorBuildsToKeep <number of error builds to keep>
 : will save the most recent specified number of error builds -w,--warningBuildsToKeep <number of warning builds to keep>